OpenNebula/addon-storpool/docs/upgrade_notes-5.2.1.md

 It is highly recommended to install `qemu-kvm-ev` package from `centos-release-kvm-ev` reposytory.

-When the addon is run on clean opennebula configuration, the essential defaults will be applied.
-So the suggested upgrade procedure is as follow
+When the addon installation script is run on clean opennebula configuration, the essential defaults will be applied.

 The suggested upgrade procedure is as follow